Sivanwol/firebase_function_template_system/functions/readme.md

 - `npm install -g gulp-cli`
 <br />
 <p>also need install google cloud cli tool -> https://cloud.google.com/sdk/gcloud</p>
+<p>please place a file call serviceAccountKey.json within the src directory the content is the firebase certificate u can fetch at from https://console.firebase.google.com/</p>
 # Commands
  the project has few commands to use
  - copy:environment - will create a config file (base the yaml files on config folder) and dump at to .env.json file